-If your skin is chronically dry, chances are you've been using the wrong cleanser and moisturizer for ages.
+If your skin is chronically dry, chances are you've been using the wrong cleanser and moisturiser for ages.
 Reddit recommends using oil-based products because other varieties tend to dry out your skin.

-Believe it or not, one layer of moisturizer may not be enough – especially if your skin is routinely dry.
+Believe it or not, one layer of moisturiser may not be enough – especially if your skin is routinely dry.
 Layer up!

-Reddit user scrambledeggs says using a hydrating toner with hyaluronic acid followed by multiple layers of moisturizer worked to solve their persistent dry skin problem.
-Try using a variety of moisturizers with different ingredients.
+Reddit user scrambledeggs says using a hydrating toner with hyaluronic acid followed by multiple layers of moisturiser worked to solve their persistent dry skin problem.
+Try using a variety of moisturisers with different ingredients.
 But try to keep it natural!

 If your skin is red post-shower, your water is too hot.
 If your hair has lost its shine, this could also be the culprit.
 Even making the switch a few days each week can make a big difference.

-Good old Vaseline to the rescue.
-Although it’s viscous texture makes petroleum jelly seem like it can clog pores it's actually good for your skin because it locks in moisture.
+Good ole' Vaseline to the rescue.
+Although it’s viscous texture makes petroleum jelly seem like it can clog pores -- it's actually good for your skin because it locks in moisture.

 It's probably best to use this remedy for dry skin at night because you don't want to walk around with a shiny face all day.
-After applying your regular moisturizer, add a layer of Vaseline.
+After applying your regular moisturiser, add a layer of Vaseline.
 But remember, when you rate natural applications like beeswax vs. petroleum-based jelly, natural wins in a big way.

 A Reddit user whose profile has since been deleted said they have used eltaMD UV Facial for years.
 This product is specifically designed for dry and post-procedure skin.